Sedrini/FileRenamerGUI/README.md

-# FileRenamerGUI
+#  FileUtilityGUI

-Rename Files with a specific file extension with python using Flet
+Rename, move: folders and files with a specific file extension with python using Flet

 Project using Flet and python.